codeforacause101/palestine-ref/README.md

 # What is this website is NOT?
 We are not trying to bet yet another resource of information.
 We don't want to host any content or data ourselves.
 We simply direct people to trustworthy resources.

+# What is the criteria of the content?
+1. **Trust-worth resources**: We only link to trust-worth resources, that is supported by facts.
+The more official the resource, the better.
+Think of organisations, trust news agency, verified social profiles, ..etc.
+2. **No hate speach**: We don't link to resources that promote hate speach based on religion beliefs.

 # How can I contribute?
 You can suggest links to resources.
 All what you need to do is to create a file with a unique name in the "posts" folder.
 This file should have two sections: